maxcrees/tbl.typ/README.typ

 == Table entries
 The string representing the cell content is called the _table entry_.
-For the most part, this is simply passed to the Typst `eval` function, so you can use Typst markup within a table entry.
+Each table entry is evaluated by the Typst `eval` function.
+By default, they will be evaluated as Typst markup, but you can change the
+#link-label(`mode`) region option to evaluate them as equations instead.

 Any leading or trailing spaces or tabs within a table entry (so long as
 #link-label(`tab`) is neither) are ignored.
 The